mayadata-io/oep-e2e/master_plan/master_test_plan.md

 ### 3.0 Scope:

 #### General:
-There are different features and functionality of DOP that are tested.
+There are different features and functionality of DOP that needed to be tested.
 Listing them below.
 a.
 Authentication.
 b.
 Browser
 c.
 Profile